vstehle/build-scripts/docs/iotgateimx8_building_running.md

 Download https://drive.google.com/file/d/14dD9sFTsZ5kfJrhrlahp1P0SrcAx9aKa/view?usp=sharing

-Flash the SDCard by “sudo dd if=flash.bin of=/dev/sdX bs=1K seek=33 status=progress”
+Flash the SDCard by "sudo dd if=flash.bin of=/dev/sdX bs=512 seek=66 status=progress; dd if=u-boot.itb of=/dev/sdX bs=512 seek=768"
-Put flash.bin on USB Stick VFAT partition too.
+Put flash.bin and u-boot.itb on USB Stick VFAT partition too.

 Insert the SDCard to P14.
 Insert the USB stick to the USB-A hole on the front panel.